nloyfer/meth_atlas/README.md

 ### samples
 A file containing one or more samples, with similar requirements as the atlas file (csv, header, index column).
+The CpG (Illumina ID) column may contain different CpG sites than the ones in the atlas files, as long as they share some sites.

 ### Usage